-Our philosophy is to target each NEO's total direct compensation (i.e., the sum of base salary, target annual cash incentive bonus and long-term incentives) at the 50th percentile of our benchmarking peer group.
+Our philosophy is generally to target each NEO's total direct compensation (i.e., the sum of base salary, target annual cash incentive bonus and target value of long-term incentives) at the 50th percentile of our benchmarking peer group; however, the Compensation Committee may ultimately set an NEO's total direct compensation at a level above or below the 50th percentile based non-market data factors.

-The Compensation Committee relies on our compensation benchmarking peer group for competitive compensation data.
-In determining 2014 compensation levels, the Compensation Committee took into account a number of factors, including long-term retention objectives, individual and corporate performance, complexity of job roles and the highly-competitive marketplace for executives with the skills and expertise of our NEOs.
-In the future, the Compensation Committee may adjust the total direct compensation for an NEO to a level higher or lower than the median of the peer group as it deems warranted.
-We also structure and balance the different elements of compensation to reflect trends across our design reference group.
+In determining 2016 compensation levels for each NEO, the Compensation Committee took into account a number of factors beyond market data, including long-term retention objectives, individual and corporate performance, complexity of job roles and the highly-competitive marketplace for executives with the skills and expertise of our NEOs.